-There are a lot of things that can (and do) drive up the cost of owning a home.
-When you’re in need of updating, fixing, or getting a new heating system, it can be one of those costly projects.
+There are a lot of things that drive up the cost of owning a home.
+A heating system is one of those costly expenses, representing a huge chunk of your budget.

-Below is a list of things you need to consider to help you find the best way to heat your home.
+Below is a list of things you need to consider to help you find the best way to heat a house.
 In this article, we’ll be exploring whole home heating options, and not single room options.

 If you’re replacing a heating system in your home, or never had one to begin with, here are a few key things you’ll want to consider.